lagom/lagom/docs/manual/guide/cluster/ReadSide.md

 ## Query the Read-Side Database

-Lagom has support for [Cassandra](http://cassandra.apache.org/) as data store, both for the write-side entities and the read-side queries.
+Lagom has support for [Cassandra](http://cassandra.apache.org/) as a data store, both for the write-side entities and the read-side queries.
 It is a very scalable distributed database, and also flexible enough to support most of the use cases that reactive services may have.

 Let us first look at how a service implementation can retrieve data from Cassandra.